-Waitsfield maintains an agricultural property tax abatement program for eligible farmers, and has worked with local businesses to abate a portion of the property tax on new facilities and to help secure tax incentives available through the Vermont Economic Progress Council.
-In addition, there are opportunities to pursue special taxing districts, and to establish tax increment finance districts, to help fund local infrastructure improvements.
+Waitsfield maintains an agricultural property tax abatement program for eligible farmers, and has secured a state recognized village designation for the Historic Waitsfield Village which provides tax incentive opportunities for public and private property and business owners.
+In addition, there are opportunities to pursue special taxing districts, local option taxes, and to establish tax increment finance districts, to help fund local infrastructure improvements.

 Public Spending.
 Waitsfield has a history of making strategic investments in the town's infrastructure, public services, and for special projects.
-Over the past 20 years, the town has:
+Over the past 20+ years, the town has:

-- Acquired and developed parkland and assisted with the creation and maintenance of other recreation facilities; - Supported private non-profits to expand needed facilities (e.g., Mad River Valley Ambulance); - Acquired the General Wait House and created an information center and public rest rooms; - Contributed toward the acquisition of development rights on scenic and productive land; - Funded sidewalk improvements; - Developed plans for municipal water and wastewater facilities to serve the Irasville and Waitsfield Village growth center; - Secured funding, obtained permits, and began construction of the municipal water system; - Secured funding to initiate a decentralized wastewater system pilot project in Irasville; - Acquired grant funds to develop senior housing and to acquire the Verd-Mont Trailer Park to ensure perpetual afford-ability; and - Maintained the local road network and public buildings in excellent condition.
+- Acquired and developed parkland and assisted with the creation and maintenance of other recreation facilities, including the Mad River Park fields; - Supported private non-profits to expand needed facilities (e.g., Mad River Valley Ambulance); - Acquired the General Wait House and created an information center, public rest rooms, and affordable tenant spaces for local non-profits; - Contributed toward the acquisition of development rights on scenic and productive land; - Funded sidewalk construction and improvements; - Developed plans for municipal water and wastewater facilities to serve the Irasville and Waitsfield Village; - Secured funding, obtained permits, constructed, and successfully operated the municipal water system for the past ten years; - Secured funding to initiate a decentralized wastewater system pilot project in Irasville; - Secured funding and oversaw the construction of a new Municipal Office to better accommodate the Town's land records and serve the community - Acquired grant funds to develop senior housing and to ensure the Verd-Mont Trailer Park's perpetual afford-ability; and - Maintained the local road network and public buildings in excellent condition.

 Many of these projects were supported by state and federal grants.
 Consequently, local tax dollars have helped to leverage millions of dollars of supplemental revenue for the town.

 Through the capital budget and program and continued emphasis on securing state and federal grants, many of the policies of this plan may be directly supported.